Buying the Spanish Property of Your Dreams

 On top of the agreed purchase price there are extra costs to pay.
 These are generally based on the declared value of the sale that is recorded in the escritura.
 The escritura is the title deed of the property that is drawn up & signed & handed over at the notary at the time of completion.
 In the past it has been customary for the declared value of the sale recorded in the escritura to be less than the actual purchase price because there are some tax savings but we recommend to all our vendors & purchasers that they should declare the true value of the sale because it could cause both the vendor & purchaser problems & cost them both money in the long run.
 All purchases are completed at the notary & both parties have to be there in person or appoint a Spanish solicitor to be power of attorney for them (this is also done at the notary before the completion date & usually costs around 150 euros per person).
 This means that if a vendor or purchaser is not in Spain then they do not have to a come to Spain to complete as their power of attorney can complete on their behalf.

-The additional costs are 7% IVA (VAT) based on the declared value of the sale recorded in the escritura (title deeds), various admin charges at the notary & a further 2 % notary tax.
-If you are purchasing without a mortgage then we advise that you add an extra 10% onto the purchase price to cover these costs.
+The additional costs are 10% sales / transfer tax based on the declared value of the sale recorded in the escritura (title deeds), various administration charges at the notary & a further 2% notary tax.
+If you are purchasing without a mortgage then we advise that you add an extra 13% onto the purchase price to cover these costs.

-If you are purchasing with a mortgage then there are additional admin charges at the notary & a bank mortgage opening commission of 1% to 2% of the mortgage amount.
-If you are purchasing with a mortgage then we advise that you add an extra 12% onto the purchase price to cover these costs.
+If you are purchasing with a mortgage then there are additional administration charges at the notary & a bank mortgage opening commission of around 1% of the mortgage amount.
+If you are purchasing with a mortgage then we advise that you add an extra 15% to 16% onto the purchase price to cover these costs.
 In addition if a mortgage is required then the bank will require you to take buildings, contents & life insurance cover out with them.

 Finally for conveyencing a solicitor will charge around 800 euros to sell a property & around 1400 euros to purchase a property.